Mirza Badi-uz-Zaman Safavi: Family and lineage

 He was married to Nauras Banu Begum, the daughter of Mirza Muhammad Sharif.
 The couple were the parents of two sons and five daughters, including Dilras Banu Begum, who married Prince Muhi-ud-din (later known as Aurangzeb upon his accession), the third son of Emperor Shah Jahan in 1637.
 Another daughter of his married Aurangzeb's youngest brother, Prince Murad Bakhsh in 1638.

 At the Mughal court

 Shahnawaz Khan was made viceroy of Gujarat and ataliq to Shah Jahan's son, Prince Murad Baksh, at the time of his assignment to the Deccan.
 Shahnawaz Khan was imprisoned by his son-in-law, Aurangzeb, in the Burhanpur fort in 1658 for not supporting him in the war of succession.
 Khan, instead of supporting his son-in-law, chose to support Aurangzeb's oldest brother, Crown Prince Dara Shikoh, the heir-apparent chosen by Emperor Shah Jahan.
 This resulted in a conflict of interests between Aurangzeb and him.
 Aurangzeb released him seven months later, upon the intercession of his eldest daughter Princess Zeb-un-Nisa and appointed him the viceroy of Gujarat.

 Death

 Shahnawaz Khan died in battle at Ajmer on 14 March 1659 and was buried in Ajmer Sharif, Rajasthan by the orders of Aurangzeb.
+French physician and traveller, François Bernier, records two different versions about the cause of his death: he was either killed by Dara Shikoh himself or by the members of Aurangzeb's army who were secretly Dara's supporters and feared that he might have some knowledge about the correspondence between them and him.